Student parents (2019/20 entry)

 What is my situation with Council Tax?

-If you are a full-time student, you will probably not have to pay Council Tax.
-If you and your children live in a house with no other adults then your house will be exempt as long as your children are below the age of 19 and in full-time non HE education.
-If you have previously been entitled to Council Tax Benefit (as distinct from an exemption), you will need to arrange for this to be cancelled.
+If you are a full-time student, you may not have to pay Council Tax.
+If you and your children live in a house with no other adults then your house will be exempt as long as your children are below the age of 19 and in full-time non-HE education.
+If you have previously been entitled to Council Tax Reduction (as distinct from an exemption), you will need to arrange for this to be cancelled.

 If there is only one adult in addition to the student, they may be entitled to a reduction of 25% on their bill as students are exempt residents.
 You will need to give your Local Authority (eg Bristol City Council) an exemption certificate which you can download from myUWE.

-Your council tax exemption ends on the last day of the assessment period in the final term of the final year.
-This may be around mid-May for September starters.
+Your Council Tax exemption ends on the last day of term of the final year.